Omega-3 fats are essential to human health; they’re not readily produced in the human body hence they’re referred to as ‘essential’.

 While certain traditional cultures consume enough fish to maintain good omega-3 levels, most modern diets are challenged in this area and supplementation becomes necessary.

-Omega-3 fats have very powerful anti-inflammatory effects throughout the body.
-Notably, research has shown them to be highly beneficial in the brain and cardiovascular system and to have a protective effect against many diseases.
+Omega-3 fats have very powerful antioxidant effects throughout the body.
+Notably, research has shown them to be highly beneficial in the brain and cardiovascular system and to have a protective effect against many negative lifestyle conditions.

 Fish Oil Concentrate: The fish oil in Essential Fatty Acids is derived from anchovies and sardines due to their high concentration of EPA and DHA, the two most powerful omega-3 oils.

-DHA is one of the most common fatty acids in the brain and studies have shown higher intakes of this fat with less risk of developing Alzheimer’s disease.
-It is present in human breast milk and plays a key role in neurological development in infants all the way to young adults.
+DHA is one of the most common fatty acids in the brain and studies have shown higher intakes of this fat with less risk of developing chronic neurological issues in old age.
+It's present in human breast milk and plays a key role in neurological development in infants all the way to young adults.

-DHA is a potent anti-inflammatory, reduces triglycerides and increases HDL “good” cholesterol.
+DHA is a potent anti-oxidant, reduces triglycerides and increases HDL “good” cholesterol.
 It also has similar ‘blood thinning’ effects and may protect against blood clotting.